MiaMiya/tweet_classification/reports/README.md

 - GPUs: 1 x NVIDIA V100
 But we did not make use of the engine, mainly because it is extremely expensive to run, and we didn't find a great need for it.

 Instead, we used other cloud services such as Vertex AI to train our model, and Cloud Functions to deploy an app with our prediction model.
-Hover this results in us not being able to utilize GPUs for the project and greatly increased the time spent.
+However, this resulted in us not being able to utilize GPUs for the project and greatly increased the time spent.

 ### Question 19